Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 Set a timer to move every 30-60 minutes.
 Stretch your arms, roll your shoulders, and walk for a few minutes for better circulation and concentration.

-Step 6: Make Your Workspace Personal and Practical
+Step 6: Make Your Workplace Personal and Practical

 Efficient Layout

 Place your mouse, keyboard, and documents within reach.
-Keep order with cable management and drawers.
+Keep things tidy with cable management and drawers.

 Comfort and Sound